tjobrie5/HeartWare/README.md

 HeartWare
 =========

--testing - zach's branch
+This branch contains the HeartWare Android application.

-HeartWare Capstone Project
+Design is focused primarily on the interface.